Eviction: Retaliatory eviction

+Retaliatory eviction occurs when a landlord seeks to evict a tenant in response to the tenant's exercise of legal rights, such as reporting housing code violations, withholding rent for habitability issues, or organizing with other tenants.
+Most jurisdictions provide statutory protections that create a rebuttable presumption of retaliation if an eviction occurs within a specified period (typically 90 days to one year) after protected tenant activity.
+Under these laws, the burden shifts to the landlord to prove the eviction is based on legitimate grounds unrelated to the tenant's protected conduct, such as nonpayment of rent or substantial lease violations.

 Real estate mobbing

 Real estate mobbing, also known as property mobbing, is the use of mobbing (group bullying) techniques by real estate speculators to constructively or forcibly evict a resident from their dwelling.
 The United Nations has recognized real estate mobbing as a worldwide cause of forced eviction.
 Real estate mobbing is acknowledged as a problem in Europe and particularly in Spain.

 Countries

 United States

-In the United States of America, rules for evictions and the eviction process are determined by state, local county, and city rules.
+In the United States of America, rules for evictions and the eviction process are determined by state, county, and city rules.

 Australia

 If the tenant is on a fixed term tenancy and their lease is coming to an end, a landlord will be required to give them a valid notice to vacate.
 The period of this notice varies from state to state.
 If the tenant will not cooperate with the parameters of an eviction notice, application is made to the Tenancy Tribunal for possession of the property.

 A landlord cannot legally evict a tenant without obtaining a Possession Order and a Warrant of Possession.
 A Warrant of Possession directs the police to evict a tenant from the property.
 The police then contact the agent to arrange a time to go to the property, see the tenants off the premises, change the locks and formally take possession.
 The eviction must always be carried out by the police; the landlord cannot evict tenants themselves.
 Taking the law into own hands and failing to act according to the relevant legislation in jurisdiction will carry penalties for a landlord.

 On March 29, 2020, Prime Minister Scott Morrison revealed that state and territories governments will be moving to put a moratorium on evictions of persons as a result of financial distress caused by the COVID-19 pandemic.
 The government said these measures were set to last for at least six months.